Siege of Dwarasamudra: Aftermath

 Malik Kafur halted at Dwarasamudra for 12 days, for the rest of his army to catch up.
 He left Dwarasamudra for the Pandya kingdom on 10 March 1311.
-The 14th century chronicler Isami states that Ballala Deva guided the Delhi army during the plunder of the Pandya territories, and later, visited Delhi.
+The 14th century chronicler Isami states that Ballala guided the Delhi army during the plunder of the Pandya territories, and later, visited Delhi.
 According to this narrative, Alauddin was very pleased with Ballala's loyalty and assistance in the raid of the Pandya territory.
 He gave the Hoysala king a robe of honour, a crown, a chhatr, a gift of 1 million tankahs (coins).
 Historian Banarsi Prasad Saksena doubts this claim, as it does not appear in the writings of the contemporary Delhi courtier Amir Khusrau.
-However, according to historian Kishori Saran Lal, Ballala Deva's visit to Delhi is corroborated by an inscription which states that the Hoysala king returned from Delhi on 6 May 1313.
+However, according to historian Kishori Saran Lal, Ballala's visit to Delhi is corroborated by an inscription which states that the Hoysala king returned from Delhi on 6 May 1313.